 The noodles soak up this soy, ginger and chilli dressing to make a delicious salad base for the crunchy sugar snaps peas and flavour packed prawns.

-I had these gigantic prawns that I think were actually small langoustines lurking in my freezer for while and I really needed to make space.
-I adore Asian flavoured noodle salads with fresh crunchy bits and loads of salty sweet soy sauce.
+I had these giant prawns that I think were actually small langoustines lurking in my freezer for awhile and I really needed to make space.
+I adore Asian flavoured noodle salads with fresh crunchy bits and loads of salty-sweet soy sauce.
 It always reminds me of London somehow.
 You can add mange tout if you prefer or a mix of both.

 This dressing is packed with so much flavour and with anything Asian cooking related, you need to balance sweet and salty with acid and heat.
 So just taste and see how you go adjusting the profiles as you go.